andrewducker/PowershellLinkPoster/README.md

 And you can change the posting time from midday by overriding the "linksEndTime" parameter like so:

 `-linksEndTime = (get-date -Minute 0 -Second 0 -Hour 8 -Millisecond 0)`
-which will post linksfor the 24 hours preceding 8am this morning.
+which will post links for the 24 hours preceding 8am this morning.

 All suggestions/merge requests gratefully received.